 Lunch detentions will be served on an as needed basis.
-After a student has been assigned a fifth lunch detention the student will be assigned an after school detention.
+Lunch detentions are served on Tuesdays and Thursdays.
+After a student has been assigned a third lunch detention the student will be assigned an after school detention for future discipline.
 The parent will be contacted by the principal/assistant principal, and the student will serve an after school detention.